yallie/pg_global_temp_tables/README.md

 -- complex_temp_table | complex_temp_table_pk | id
 ```

+>Points of interest: `pg_attribute` join condition includes `any` clause which means that we look for `attnum` values listed in the `conkey` array: `a.attnum = any(cc.conkey)`.

-Let's combine the two queries and get the DDL for the temporary table including the primary key clause.
+Finally, let's combine the two queries to get the table definition including the primary key.
 To make sure it handles the compound keys, let's create another temporary table with more than one primary key column:

 ```sql
 -- sample table